2014-2015 Flu Vaccinations

 $10* flu shots at Thomson Student Health Center

-Thomson Student Health Center will begin offer students, faculty and staff flu shots October 2013.
+Thomson Student Health Center will begin offering students, faculty and staff flu shots October 2014.

 Flu Vaccine Availability